papagorgio23/AISports_Chatbot/data/nlu.md

 - I'd like to sign up
 - Could I sign up for that?
 - can i sign up with you guys?
+- that's not too shabby...
+How can I sign up?

 ## intent:ask_weather
 - How is the weather today?